IAmOZRules/Gesture-Volume-Changer/README.md

 ### Running the program:
 1. Run the ```controller.py``` file using ```python controller.py```.
 2. Wait till the Webcam pop-up window pops up.
-3. Use the Thumb and Index Finger to increase/decrease volume.
+3. Increase/Decrease the distance between Thumb and Index Finger to increase/decrease volume.